 Reduce losses and shrink

 This is a huge part of running a successful wine program.
 Any sommelier that doesn’t understand this concept will not make their restaurant any sustainable profit.
 Reducing loss in a wine program can be accomplished by keeping a close eye on inventory to safe guard from possible theft.
 Reducing loss means being very tighty with a wine by

-the glass program and ensuring that servers and bar tenders are not over-pouring glass pours.
+The glass program and ensuring that servers and bartenders are not over-pouring glass pours is an essential part of the sommelier job description.
 Getting credits and replacements from vendors for corked bottles is another way to reduce losses and up the profit.
 Creating a wine by the glass program that is not too large is vital to reduce the shrink involved with having wines that go bad after not being poured for a few days.
 These are just a few of the examples of how to reduce losses and keep the profits strong and steady.

 Work with management on restaurant budget and sales

 A sommelier will have a close relationship with the management team who will communicate budget information and help the sommelier to understand what margins must be made.
 Management will communicate about what the sommelier has available to spend on wine and what the percentage of profit must be on those wines to meet budgetary goals.
 Working with management to accomplish sales targets and to meet the expectations of ownership is a vital component of the job.